rafiibrahim8/zspotify/README.md

                         Audio format to download the tracks --album-in-filename   Adds the album name to the filename --antiban-time ANTIBAN_TIME
-                        Time to wait between downloads to avoid Ban --antiban-album ANTIBAN_ALBUM
+                        Time (seconds) to wait between downloads to avoid Ban --antiban-album ANTIBAN_ALBUM
-                        Time to wait between album downloads to avoid Ban --limit LIMIT         limit
+                        Time (seconds) to wait between album downloads to avoid Ban --limit LIMIT         Search Limit
+                        Imposes a search limit that is overridable with the environment variable LIMIT_RESULTS
+                        Default: 10
   -f, --force-premium   Force premium account
   -ns, --not-skip-existing
                         If flag setted NOT Skip existing already downloaded tracks -s, --skip-downloaded
                         Skip already downloaded songs if exist in archive even it is doesn't exist in the filesystem -cf CREDENTIALS_FILE, --credentials-file CREDENTIALS_FILE
-                        File to save the credentials -bd BULK_DOWNLOAD, --bulk-download BULK_DOWNLOAD
+                        File to save the credentials
+                        Run once to create this file with your terminal input username and password.
+                        Then move the file and change the directory with this command.
+  -bd BULK_DOWNLOAD, --bulk-download BULK_DOWNLOAD
                         Bulk download from file with urls
 ```